Raymond Grant, 11th Baron de Longueuil

-Raymond David Grant, 11th Baron de Longueuil (1924 – 6 October 2004) was a nobleman possessing the only French colonial title to be officially recognized by the British Crown.
+Raymond David Grant, 11th Baron de Longueuil (3 September 1921 – 5 October 2004) was a British nobleman possessing the only French colonial title to be officially recognised by the British Crown.
 For much of his life, he was a professional painter residing in France.

 Family

-He was the son of Ronald Charles Grant and Ernestine Bowes-Lyon.
+He was the son of Ronald Charles Grant, 10th Baron de Longueuil and Ernestine Bowes-Lyon.
 His mother was a first cousin to the Queen Mother.
 The 11th Baron was therefore a second cousin to Queen Elizabeth II.

 Raymond had one son, Michael Charles Grant (who inherited his title), and four grandchildren: Angela, Rachel, Rebecca and David.

 School and military

 He attended schools in Pau, and then Elizabeth College in Guernsey.
 With the outbreak of World War II, he came to Britain where he volunteered and became a Lieutenant in 1943.
 After the war, he returned to school, this time in Nottingham, England.
 He later went to Cambridge, England to study art, at first full-time and later in the evenings between his employment in the Cambridge-area blood transfusion services.